Xiangyang: History

 Xiangyang is located at a strategic site on the middle reaches of the Han River, and has witnessed several significant battles in Chinese history.
 Xiangyang County was first established at the location of modern Xiangcheng in the early Western Han dynasty and the name had been used continuously for more than 2,000 years until the 20th century.

 In the final years of the Eastern Han dynasty, Xiangyang became the capital of Jing Province (ancient Jingzhou).
 The warlord Liu Biao governed his territory from here.
 Under Liu's rule, Xiangyang became a major destination of the northern elite fleeing warfare in the Central Plain.
 In the Battle of Xiangyang in 191 AD, Sun Jian, a rival warlord and the father of Sun Quan, founder of Eastern Wu, was defeated and killed.
 The area passed to Liu Bei after Liu Biao's death.
 Two decades later, Battle of Fancheng, one of the most important battles in late Han-Three Kingdoms period, was fought here, resulting in Liu Bei's loss of Jingzhou.

-During the early years of Jin dynasty, Xiangyang was on the frontier between Jin and Eastern Wu.
+During the early years of the Jin dynasty, Xiangyang was on the frontier between Jin and Eastern Wu.
 Yang Hu, the commander in Xiangyang, was remembered for his policy of "border peace".
 Cross-border commerce was allowed, and the pressure on the Jin army was greatly relieved.
 Eventually, Xiangyang accumulated sufficient supplies for 10 years, which played a key role in Jin's conquest of Wu.

-In Southern Song dynasty, after the Treaty of Shaoxing, Xiangyang became a garrison city on the northern frontier of Song.
+In the Southern Song dynasty, after the Treaty of Shaoxing, Xiangyang became a garrison city on the northern frontier of Song.
 During Mongol conquest of the Song dynasty, Xiangyang together with Fancheng formed one of the greatest obstacles against the expansion of Mongol Empire.
 They were able to resist for six years before finally surrendering in the Siege of Xiangyang.

 In 1796, Xiangyang was one of the centers of the White Lotus Rebellion against the Qing dynasty.
 Here, rebel leader Wang Cong'er successfully organized a rebel army of 50,000 and joined the main rebel forces in Sichuan.
 The revolt lasted for nearly 10 years and marked a turning point in the history of Qing dynasty.

 In 1950, Xiangyang and Fancheng were merged to form Xiangfan City.
 In later 20th century, it became a major transport hub as Handan, Jiaoliu, and Xiangyu railways intersect in Fancheng.
 The city's current boundaries were established in 1983 when Xiangyang Prefecture was incorporated into Xiangfan City.
 The city was renamed to Xiangyang in 2010.